ianmichels/marketo-measure-learn.en/help/installing/sandboxes/install-sandboxes.md

 thumbnail: 347193.jpeg
 exl-id: 44e232ac-9654-4635-8d36-798a55ad1ed7
 ---
-# Bizable Installation (sandbox instance)
+# Marketo Measure Installation (sandbox instance)

-This lesson is an introduction to how to install a development sandbox instance of Bizible.
+This lesson is an introduction to how to install a development sandbox instance of Marketo Measure.

 >[!VIDEO](https://video.tv.adobe.com/v/347193/?quality=12&learn=on)